Where to go on holiday in November

 Mid haul sunshine (4 – 7 hours flying time)

 Egypt is one of the best holiday destinations in November – it’s cool enough for sightseeing in Cairo, but warm enough for sunbathing on the Red Sea Coast.
 Flying time is around 5 hours.
 You can combine the Pyramids, a luxury Nile cruise and time on the beach on a 10-night Classic Egypt holiday.
-If you’re concerned about security issues, stick to the Red Sea coast where you can expect highs of 26ºC.
+On the Red Sea coast you can expect highs of 26ºC.

-The lush mountainous island of Madeira – north of the Canaries – enjoys fabulous year-round sunshine.
-It’s great for walking and exploring but also a charming place to unwind, eat well and relax.
-You can stay at a resort hotel in Funchal or one of the Quintas, beautifully-restored countryside hotels.
+The lush mountainous island of Madeira – north of the Canaries – enjoys fabulous year-round sunshine, and British Airways has recently introduced direct flights from London to the capital, Funchal.
+Madeira is great for walking and exploring but also a charming place to unwind, eat well and relax.
+You can stay at a resort hotel in Funchal or at one of the Quintas, beautifully-restored countryside hotels.

 You can also combine beaches with shopping, fine dining and a host of attractions in Dubai, a destination that never ceases to amaze.
 If you want a taste of the “real Arabia” try its more exotic, culturally-rich next door neighbour Oman.
 In both destinations, average highs are 31ºC.

-From the deserts of Wadi Rum to the mysterious Rose Red city of Petra, Jordan is a land of adventure, history and dramatic desert landscapes.
-See this selection of group tours.
 If it’s beaches you’re looking for, try the Cape Verde islands off the West Coast of Africa.
 They offer amazing white sands, a lively local culture and high-quality hotels at low prices.
+In November you can expect 28ºC temperatures and 9 hours of sunshine.
 See the latest special offers.

 Long haul holidays in November (more than 7 hours flying time)

 Travelling a little further away from home offers hotter weather and a wealth of exotic locations.
-Why not head see the Big Five in Kenya, where the weather in November tends to be warm and humid.
+Why not head see the Big Five in Kenya, where the weather in November is warm and humid.